im89097733/roxy/README.md

     - Query.java is a servlet that provides the web interface (JSON payload to /query)
     - DBAccess.java provides RDS access for the servlet.
 - /deploy contains AWS CLI deploy scripts
+- /tools contains a little java.jar utility called jsonX used to easily integrate bash to json payloads from aws cli responses.
+It gets used extensively in the bash scripts
 - worklog.txt is a diary of work that was done to get this pulled together